-Mr. Warr is a chartered accountant with 36 years experience in providing accounting and financial services.
+Mr. Warr is a chartered accountant with 38 years experience in providing accounting and financial services.
 He has been a partner in the firm of Blackwood & Warr Chartered Accountants since 1992.
+Prior to 1992 Mr. Warr was a partner with a national public accounting firm.
 Mr. Warr was the Chief Financial Officer of the Corporation from February 2004 to October 2006.